sysion/NodeExpressStart/readme.md

 Frontend is built using html, css, javascript while the backend is built with node.js

-The data is provided in a json file to simulate a database and this served by the backend to our frontend client.
+The data is provided in a json file to simulate a database and this is served by the backend to our frontend client.

 Backend is hosted on Heroku while frontend is on Netlify.